 Elias is a doctoral researcher at the Transport Systems and Logistics Laboratory, Centre for Transport Studies at Imperial College London.
-His PhD research is centred around cooperative autonomous mobility (CAM) and entails contributing to the design and development of a CAM-based, next-generation traffic management and control system.
+His PhD research is centred around cooperative autonomous mobility (CAM) and entails contributing to designing and developing a CAM-based, next-generation traffic management and control system.
 Applications of interest include artificial intelligence for traffic control, agent-based modelling, and complex systems engineering.
-Elias is co-supervised by Dr Angeloudis, Prof. Ochieng, and Prof. Quddus.
+Elias is co-supervised by Dr Panagiotis Angeloudis, Prof Washington Ochieng, and Prof Mohammed Quddus.

 MSc in Transport, 2019

 BEng in Civil & Environmental Engineering, 2018